bitsbeats/drone-tree-config/README.md

 * `PLUGIN_CONCAT`: Concats all found configs to a multi-machine build.
 Defaults to `false`.
 * `PLUGIN_FALLBACK`: Rebuild all .drone.yml if no changes where made.
 Defaults to `false`.
-* `PLUGIN_ALWAYS_FALLBACK`: Always rebuild all .drone.yml.
+* `PLUGIN_ALWAYS_RUN_ALL`: Always rebuild all .drone.yml.
 Useful when repository has a global dependency, like executing tests on all projects in repo before building individual artefacts.
 Defaults to `false`.
 * `PLUGIN_MAXDEPTH`: Max depth to search for `.drone.yml`, only active in fallback and always fallback modes or when pipeline was triggered by cron.
 Defaults to `2` (would still find `/a/b/.drone.yml`).
 * `PLUGIN_DEBUG`: Set this to `true` to enable debug messages.
 * `PLUGIN_ADDRESS`: Listen address for the plugins webserver.
 Defaults to `:3000`.